Nutty

 For a pension (a SIPP), you’ll pay £5.99 per month if the value of your pension is below £50,000, and £12.99 per month if it's above £50,000.

-Making investments costs £3.99 per trade for UK and US shares, and £9.99 for other international shares, unless you’re making a regular investment, such as buying a certain investment monthly, then it’s free!
+Making investments is the same as the above, £3.99 per trade for UK and US shares, funds, ETFs and bonds (and £9.99 for other international shares), unless you’re making a regular investment, such as buying a certain investment monthly, then it’s free!

 There’s no fees for taking money out of your pension either.